NavyCo/smadmintools/README.md

 smadmin provides a set of easy tools to manage a sourcemod server with.
 smadmin connects to your server over either FTP or SSH.
 It can remotely install plugins, disable them, automatically setup MetaMod:Source and SourceMod on a new server, and more.

+smadmin is MIT Licenced.
+That means, it's free as in freedom, free as in free beer and free as in Dota 2.
+It also doesn't use a restrictive licence, such as the GPLv3.

 ## Dependencies
 smadmin is written in Python 3, using the libraries BeautifulSoup and requests.
 For SSH support, Paramiko is also required.